Cartman's Incredible Gift: Critical reception

-In its review of the Season 8 DVD, Quigles of JoBlo.com expressed a positive opinion of the episode, in contrast to its perceived reception by others, stating that he/she "laughed pretty much non-stop during it", and calling the references to Red Dragon and The Dead Zone "hilarious".
+In its review of the Season 8 DVD, Quigles of JoBlo.com expressed a positive opinion of the episode, in contrast to its perceived reception by others, stating that they "laughed pretty much non-stop during it", and calling the references to Red Dragon and The Dead Zone "hilarious".

-Bill Gibron of DVD Talk thought the episode "kind of corny", stating that "Instead of being a blistering lampoon of The Dead Zone, it sort of falters, looking for an overall purpose".
+Bill Gibron of DVD Talk thought the episode was "kind of corny", stating that "Instead of being a blistering lampoon of The Dead Zone, it sort of falters, looking for an overall purpose".

 Jesse Hicks, reviewing the episode for PopMatters, called it a "solid" one, despite series co-creator Trey Parker's reference to this season as "the year from hell", due to the grueling work schedule created by producing both the season and the feature film Team America: World Police.

 Jonathan Barkan of Bloody Disgusting singled out as the best line of the episode Sergeant Yates' observation to Deets: "I see you like cutting the eyes out of photos with women.
 My son is a big fan of that too."